 Vacant apartments or homes are a major fact of life in The Estate Section.
 The current real estate vacancy rate here is 52.8%.
 This is higher than the rate of vacancies in 98.9% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (49.3%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The The Estate Section neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+The Estate Section is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, The Estate Section is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 52.8% of the residential real estate vacant, the The Estate Section neighborhood claims the distinction of having a higher vacancy rate than 98.9% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.